skyrisegupta/Weather-App/README.md

 npm start
 ```

-5. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. Open your browser and navigate to `http://localhost:3000`(Please make sure to port is 3000) to view the application.

 ## Technologies Used